FortiGate

 Important

-The configuration instructions in this section are provided by Oracle Cloud Infrastructure for your CPE.
-If you need support or further assistance, contact your CPE vendor's support directly.
+The configuration instructions in this section are provided by Oracle Cloud Infrastructure for this CPE.
+If you need support or further help, contact the CPE vendor's support directly.

 The following figure shows the basic layout of the IPSec connection.